trptcolin/reply/README.md

 Run `bin/reply.sh`.
 This will get friendlier for non-Cygwin Windows users.

+And if you want to really live the high life:

+    ln -s /path/to/reply/bin/reply.sh ~/bin/reply

 ## Thanks

 Thanks to the Clojure and JLine developers for their work on the